510-s-Mickey/WolfJobs/CONTRIBUTING.md

 ## How can I contribute?

 <h3 id="section2"> Reporting bugs</h3>
-<p>This section guides you through submitting a bug report for SE Group 28. </p>
+<p>This section guides you through submitting a bug report for WolfJobs. </p>

 When you are creating a bug report, please include as many details as possible to understand the issue.